JeandePaula/country-validations/README.md

 ---

 ## Contact
-For any questions or support, please reach out to [Your Name](mailto:your-email@example.com).
+For any questions or support, please reach out to [Jean de Paula](mailto:seu-email@example.com).